 How about the heavyweight options?

 Most karate-gi manufacturers offer a heavyweight uniform.
 These are even more hard wearing than the middle weight options and some people find the extra thickness (and noise!) of the material satisfying.
 Personally, we find the thicker dogi to be a bit uncomfortable – the middle weight ones allow for much greater ease of movement.

-A German manufacturer of karate-gi, ‘Kaiten’, produces a range of dogi in a wider cut which are worth considering if you are on the stocky side.
+There are so many manufacturers to choose from but from experience, we tend to stick with the aforementioned brands.
+A German manufacturer of karate-gi, ‘Kaiten’, produces a range of dogi in a wider cut which may be worth considering if you are on the stocky side.
 They are made with European body shapes in mind and are slightly less expensive than the ‘made in Japan’ brands.